BUCK-LCO-NCI/DivProt/README.md

 > 1. Add multithreading
 > 2. Maybe make a python wrapper for matrix weighting script, since that's the only one left in R at the user level (pre-pre-proc is bash - this code may be unnecessary now with Porter updates, will just need to check speed comparison)
 > 3. Add sequence length warning and --help
-> 4. Docker!
-> 5. Have DivProt create a final html file with all figures, final matrix, stats, some representative sequenes(?) etc.
+> 4. Have DivProt create a final html file with all figures, final matrix, stats, some representative sequenes(?) etc.
-> 6. Change how DP utilises cpu + ram ... right now it's not computationally intensive (positive way of looking at it) ... or computationally efficient (negative way of looking at it) ~ plan on getting it to use more resources as it runs to increase speed.
+> 5. Change how DP utilises cpu + ram ... right now it's not computationally intensive (positive way of looking at it) ... or computationally efficient (negative way of looking at it) ~ plan on getting it to use more resources as it runs to increase speed.

 This may change a bit, but if it's helpful for now: